DarkVole/chat-itup/README.md

 https://www.lucidchart.com/documents/edit/345dc276-8d58-440b-b971-bf9c8cd8aa39/0

 The documentation includes the current version without any UI (backend end view) and the UI which will be implment with BootStrap

+### Project Management & Agile Cards

+These are kept in Trello at: https://trello.com/b/FRfnWTux/chat-it-up